bartificer/programming-by-stealth/docs/pbs9.md

 # PBS 9 of X – More CSS Positioning

-In [the previous instalment](https://www.bartbusschots.ie/s/2016/02/03/programming-by-stealth-8-of-x-css-positioning/) we learned how to group multiple HTML tags together to define regions within a page, and then how to move those regions around by floating them, or positioning them explicitly.
+In [the previous instalment](https://pbs.bartificer.net/pbs8) we learned how to group multiple HTML tags together to define regions within a page, and then how to move those regions around by floating them, or positioning them explicitly.
 We’ll start this instalment with a little revision – there was a lot to digest last time!
-While re-visiting the layout from last time, we’ll also look at some of its limitations, and then we’ll move on to look at the CSS `display` property, how it can be used to alter layouts, and, how we can use it to improve on our demo layout.
+While revisiting the layout from last time, we’ll also look at some of its limitations.
+Then we’ll move on to look at the CSS `display` property, how it can be used to alter layouts, and, how we can use it to improve on our demo layout.

-# Matching Podcast Episode 426
+## Matching Podcast Episode 426

 Listen Along: Chit Chat Across the Pond Episode 426